yeikobu/yeikobu/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🔭 &nbsp;I like to explore new technologies.\
-🌱 &nbsp;I'm completely focused on studying iOS Development with SwiftUI.\
-✔ &nbsp;I Also have some knowledge on Web development and Android development.\
+👨🏻‍🎓 &nbsp;I'm a Software Engineer Student.\
+🌱 &nbsp;Currenty building apps with Swift.\
+✨ &nbsp;I love building things.
+So I learn everything I need to to achieve my goals.\
+👉🏻 &nbsp;I'd love for you to try out my first App available on the [App Store](https://apps.apple.com/us/app/prend/id1672119135) and let me know what you think 🫶🏻.\
-💬 &nbsp;Feel free to reach out to me.\
+💬 &nbsp;Feel free reach out to me.\
 📫 &nbsp;You can shoot me an email at aguilar.campos.jacob@gmail.com!